 Olmsted Point is named in honour of Frederick Law Olmsted (1822-1903), regarded as the father of American landscape architecture and perhaps best known for his design of Central Park in New York City.
 He was appointed Chairman of the first commission to manage Yosemite Valley and Mariposa Grove and his legendary writing for the care and protection of Yosemite’s natural resources is regarded as a classic National Park document.
 His passionate work was continued by several of his family members which included his son Frederick Law Olmsted, Jr. (1870-1957).
-There is a Frederick Law Olmsted Historic Site in Massachusetts.
+There is a Frederick Law Olmsted Historic Site in Massachusetts, USA.

 Tioga Road is one of very few routes which cross the rugged Sierra Nevada High Country.
 The road is open in summer and closed throughout winter months (approximately November to May) when drifting snow can reach depths of 30 ft (9.14 m).
 Road crews begin the dangerous task in April and can take up to 3 months to clear snow pack containing trees and boulders on this road passing through 26 avalanche zones.